 Face to face interviews will take place between an interviewer and the respondent in their home, a location chosen by the interviewer or a public place such as a shopping centre.
 The interviewer will ask the respondent/interviewee questions and record their responses.
 Interviews can also be carried out on the telephone; for telephone interviews the researcher will ring the person they would like to interview or make a number of random telephone calls so that they have a varied selection of respondents.

-Experiments and Trials
+Primary Research Experiments And Trials

 This involves using a new approach, new strategy or new product at a small selection of sites for a set period of time.
 The results are closely monitored and used to design future strategy and products.